 Your final project is your chance to build and test an in-depth application of Affective Computing.
 You can pick any topic and software and/or hardware of your choice, you just have to link it to Affective Computing.
 In the first half of the semester, you have experienced a breadth of application areas and software/hardware.
 It is now your turn to pick an area and application method that you are interested in.
+You may work in pairs or on your own.
+Work carried out in pairs will need to be substantially more involved/complex and you will need to identify who wrote which parts of the code.

 You can use Affectiva, Android, Unity, Empatica, Virtual Agents or any other application method.